-For healthcare systems, building resilience for the future is learned from adapting and responding to critical events and factoring in circumstances that are often unique to the communities they serve such as the patient population, size of the hospital and/ or community, and scope of services.
+For healthcare organizations, building future resilience is made possible by adapting and responding to critical events, and factoring in their unique circumstances; these could be considerations, such as the patient population, size of the hospital and/or community, and scope of services.

-Given the many insights learned from the pandemic, healthcare systems are taking a fresh look at how to build resilient infrastructures that incorporate both brick-and-mortar facilities and virtual capabilities.
+Given the many insights learned from the COVID-19 pandemic, these organizations are taking a fresh look at how to build resilient healthcare infrastructures that incorporate both brick-and-mortar facilities and virtual capabilities.
 That means evaluating technologies for IT security, physical safety, clinical communications, remote collaboration, and more.

 A Resiliency Approach